Wes Craven’s 1991 horror hoot The People Under the Stairs gets collectible Blu-ray release today

 ORIGINALLY POSTED ON STRAIGHT.COM, APRIL 13, 2011 By Steve Newton Compared to director Wes Craven’s previous horror outing, last year’s unforgivably awful My Soul to Take, Scream 4 is one of the greatest horror movies ever made.
 Compared to anything halfway decent, it doesn’t come off as quite so special, but it’s still a fun, fast-paced homage … Continue reading Horror review: Scream 4

-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
-12, 2010 For his latest horror outing, writer-director Wes Craven tried to inject elements from his two best slasher flicks, A Nightmare on Elm Street and Scream, but something went terribly wrong along the way.
-What he wound up with was a witless stab-the-teen time-waster that could be his worst film ever.
-And … Continue reading Horror review: My Soul to Take
+ORIGINALLY PUBLISHED ON OCT.
+12, 2010 By Steve Newton For his latest horror outing, writer-director Wes Craven tried to inject elements from his two best slasher flicks, A Nightmare on Elm Street and Scream, but something went terribly wrong along the way.
+What he wound up with was a witless stab-the-teen time-waster that could be his worst film … Continue reading Wes Craven’s My Soul to Take could be his worst film ever

 Horror review: A Nightmare on Elm Street